 As discussed above, Unitil meets its external financing needs by issuing short-term and long-term debt.
-The majority of debt outstanding represents longterm notes bearing fixed rates of interest.
+The majority of debt outstanding represents long-term notes bearing fixed rates of interest.
 Changes in market interest rates do not affect interest expense resulting from these outstanding long-term debt securities.
 However, the Company periodically repays its short-term debt borrowings through the issuance of new long-term debt securities.
 Changes in market interest rates may affect the interest rate and corresponding interest expense on any new issuances of long-term debt securities.
 In addition, short-term debt borrowings bear a variable rate of interest.
 As a result, changes in short-term interest rates will increase or decrease interest expense in future periods.
-For example, if the average amount of short-term debt outstanding was \$25 million for the period of one year, a change in interest rates of 1% would result in a change in annual interest expense of approximately \$250,000.
-The average interest rate on short-term borrowings was 2.0%, 2.2%, and 2.3% during 2012, 2011, and 2010, respectively.
+For example, if the average amount of short-term debt outstanding was \$25 million for the period of one year, a change in interest rate of 1% would result in a change in annual interest expense of approximately \$250,000.
+The average interest rate on short-term borrowings was 1.8%, 2.0%, and 2.2% during 2013, 2012, and 2011, respectively.